Ali Ahmed S Kazi

-Dr. Ali Ahmed S Kazi (1896–1970) was one of the few physicians in Sind Province when Sindh was created as a province in British India in 1936.
+Ali Ahmed S Kazi (1896–1970) was one of the few physicians in Sindh when it was created as a province in British India in 1936.

 Family

 He was born in 1896 and was a nephew of the great intellectual Allama I. I. Kazi and his illustrious wife Elsa Kazi.
 His father, Sharafuddin Kazi died when he was still quite young.

 Career

-Kazi played a pioneering role initially in creating the Liaquat Medical College now the Liaquat University of Medical and Health Sciences from the existing medical school at Hyderabad.
+Kazi played a pioneering role initially in creating the Liaquat Medical College, now the Liaquat University of Medical and Health Sciences, from the existing medical school at Hyderabad.
 Subsequently, he directed his attention to the strengthening and consolidation of the Dow Medical College at Karachi.
 He was appointed as the first Medical Superintendent of Civil Hospital Karachi in 1949.
 Subsequently, in 1952, he was appointed Director [presently Director General] Health Services for the Sindh province.
 He retired from service in 1955.

-Life after retirement

-He devoted his time to writing books on clinical subjects and psychology.
-One of his books on psychology is a textbook for the Masters in Psychology course at the University of Sindh.

 Death

-Kazi died in 1970 leaving behind his widow Ayesha, a son - the late Ahmed Hussain A Kazi - a civil servant who was a Secretary to the Government of Pakistan from 1974 to 1979, three grandchildren Nilofer Qureshi, Safdar Kazi and Ghulam Nabi Kazi.
+Kazi died in 1970, leaving behind his widow Ayesha, a son - the late Ahmed Hussain A Kazi - a civil servant who was a Secretary to the Government of Pakistan from 1974 to 1979, and three grandchildren: Nilofer Qureshi, Safdar Kazi and Ghulam Nabi Kazi.